hseag/evifluor/csharp/EviFluor/README.md

 # eviFluor C# interface

-The eviFluor module is a XXXX which enables full Quality Control on liquid handlers.
-For more information please visit https://www.hseag.com/XXXX.
+The eviFluor module is an ultra-compact 2-channel fluorometer on liquid handlers.
+For more information please visit https://www.hseag.com/evifluor-duo-factsheet.

 This C# interface allows you to control your eviFluor module.